bibhistctxt/bibhistctxt.github.io/_posts/2023-01-01-black-obelisk-journey-from-nimrud-to-london.md

 Now, if you think these objects were displayed in some temporary exhibition in a properly equipped museum, you’d be wrong.
 They were displayed in the dockyard.[^37]

-The person responsible for the artefacts’ display was one Dr. Buist: a preacher, the Editor of the Bombay Times[^38], “the city’s leading scientist”[^39], a frequent contributor of scholarly articles to the Journal of the Bombay Branch of the Royal Asiatic Society, and a Fellow of the prestigious Royal Society[^40].
+The person responsible for the artefacts’ display was one Dr. George Buist: a preacher, the Editor of the Bombay Times[^38], “the city’s leading scientist”[^39], a frequent contributor of scholarly articles to the Journal of the Bombay Branch of the Royal Asiatic Society, and a Fellow of the prestigious Royal Society[^40].
 Not only did he exhibit the artefacts on the dockside, he lectured on the Obelisk at the monthly Meeting of the Bombay Royal Asiatic Society.[^41]

+{% include figure image_path="/assets/images/black-obelisk-journey-from-nimrud-to-london/17_buist.jpg" caption="Dr George Buist, 1805 - 1860.
+Editor of the Bombay Times." %}

 Then, after not only exhibiting the obelisk at the dockside and lecturing on it, Dr Buist had the audacity to add yet further to the “unjustifiable liberties”[^42] he’d taken with Layard’s discoveries.
 Instead of shamefacedly and very carefully repacking the obelisk and other artefacts and sending them on their way, he arranged for a number of plaster casts of the obelisk to be taken.
 But, of course, this was fine because before doing so he gave “a personal pledge that no harm could result”[^43] from taking an unpublished artefact delicately inscribed in a writing system that had yet to be properly deciphered and covering it with Plaster of Paris, waiting for it to dry, and then ripping it off.